-It’s never a bad time to learn new tips or refresh yourself – and your team – on best practices in negotiating debt collection payments.
-Recently, accountsrecovery.net hosted a webinar with three credit and collections experts to discuss payment negotiation tips for accounts receivable teams. :
+It’s never a bad time to learn new debt negotiation tips or refresh yourself – and your team – on the best practices for negotiating payments on past-due accounts.

 Example: If consumers are paid 2 times per month, instead of a $50 monthly payment, ask for two $35 payments per month.
 This will help you recover $20 more per month, shortening the length of the payment plan and increasing the rate at which you recover the money.

 She suggests asking for a percentage of the total balance as a down payment.
-Ask consumers to pay, for example, 20% to 30% of their balance during the call as you are also negotiating their recurring payments.
+Ask consumers to pay, for example, 20% to 30% of their balance during the call as a lump sum payment while you are also negotiating their repayment plan.

 Healthcare collections can present unique challenges.
 The medical debt consumers you collect from likely will be repeat customers for your clients.
 They want to keep these consumers happy, so you must take extra care when collecting this type of debt.

 - How should you deal with a third party (usually a parent or grandparent) that is asking about a child or grandchild’s debt, or trying to pay this debt?